Infrastructure for Public Good

 Is your city planning to build new public infrastructure, such as roadways, sidewalks, water systems, or broadband?
 Are you preparing to hire a consultant, designer, or contractor?
 Do you need input from vendors, the community, or other stakeholders to inform your approach and build interest in the project?

-Partners for Public Good is offering a free virtual workshop series to help cities plan for an upcoming infrastructure procurement and learn easy ways to gather input from businesses and other stakeholders.
-We offer hands-on learning alongside peer cities in virtual sessions, as well as a dedicated coach who will help you create concrete planning tools.
+Partners for Public Good offers free virtual workshops to help cities plan for an upcoming infrastructure procurement and learn easy ways to gather input from businesses and other stakeholders.
+We provide hands-on learning alongside peer cities in virtual sessions, as well as dedicated coaches who help create concrete planning tools.

-Selected cities will participate in four 60-minute sessions while receiving one-on-one assistance from an expert on our team to build a project plan and a tool (such as a Request for Information) to better understand your supplier base and community needs.
-These sessions and 1:1 support will take place on February 3, February 17, March 3, and March 31.
+Selected cities participate in four 60-minute sessions while receiving one-on-one assistance from an expert on our team to build a project plan and a tool (such as a Request for Information) to better understand their supplier base and community needs.
+Recent sessions and 1:1 support took place between February and March 2026.
+Future dates will be posted soon.

-If you’ve received funding but don’t know where to start, or you’re worried about getting few (or no) bids on your solicitation, this workshop is for you!
-By the end of the workshop, you’ll have a project plan with clearly identified roles and responsibilities, timelines, and milestones, as well as a market research tool to help you engage with potential contractors.
+If you received funding but don’t know where to start, or you’re worried about getting few (or no) bids on your solicitation, this workshop is for you!
+By the end of this workshop, participants should walk away with a project plan with clearly identified roles and responsibilities, timelines, and milestones, as well as a market research tool to help you engage with potential contractors.

 What Else Should I Know?